inkognitro/oas-tszod-gen/README.md

 }
 ```

-## Pull request
+## Bug report / feature request
-If you think an unsupported feature needs to be implemented, feel free to open a pull request.
+If you think an unsupported feature needs to be implemented, feel free to open an issue or create a new
-Please refer to the existing pull request criteria defined [here](.github/pull_request_template.md).
+pull request.
+Please refer to the pull request criteria which is defined [here](.github/pull_request_template.md).